 Meet Chris Walton…

 He released his debut album, Ruminating Thoughts in January 2023.
-This album is a culmination of his music up to this point, including recent releases “Soon” and “Cravin’,” that left fans eager to hear more from the chilled-out crooner.
-Inspired by the likes of Stevie Wonder, early John Mayer, and Daniel Caesar, Chris has created an album of smooth, jazz kissed songs that tug at the heart strings of listeners with effortless relatability on love and loss of love.
+This album is a culmination of his music up to this point, including his releases “Soon” and “Cravin’,” that left fans eager to hear more from the chilled-out crooner.
+Chris has created an album of smooth, jazz kissed songs that tug at the heart strings of listeners with effortless relatability on love and loss of love.

 Walton attended Berklee College of Music and is now a Professor of Songwriting at the very same institution.